 What is breast augmentation with lift?

-Our surgical experts perform these procedures skillfully and often, positioning implants under the chest muscle to create a final result that looks as natural as possible.
+Face Center LA’s surgical experts perform these procedures skillfully and often, positioning implants under the chest muscle to create a final result that looks as natural as possible.
 Patients always come away with firmer, rounder, larger breasts and a renewed sense of self.

 How can you prepare for your consultation and surgery?

-No breast augmentation or lift procedure is performed without a full consultation, including a full medical assessment and a discussion of risks.
+At Face Center LA no breast augmentation or lift procedure is performed without a full consultation, including a full medical assessment and a discussion of risks.
 Patients pursuing these procedures should be healthy, and most people who qualify also practice balanced nutritional and exercise habits.
 Smokers should quit smoking for a significant period of time prior to and following any breast augmentation or lift, because cigarette smoking decreases the amount of oxygen entering the body and can result in serious complications during and after the procedure.

 Any medication that thins the blood, including common over-the-counter medicines like Advil and Aleve, should be avoided before and after a surgery.
 Thinner blood leaves the body more quickly and can result in severe blood loss during and after surgery.